wichtounet/wichtounet.github.io/posts/compiler-benchmark-gcc-clang-cpp-library-etl.rst

 | zapcc++-1.0        | 15.29ms | 18.37ms | 22.00ms | 26.10ms | 30.75ms | 35.95ms |  41.85ms |  48.42ms |  55.74ms |
 +--------------------+---------+---------+---------+---------+---------+---------+----------+----------+----------+

+In that case, we can observe the same as for the GEMM.
+The clang-based versions are much producing significantly faster code than the GCC versions.
+Moreover, we can also observe the same large regression starting from GCC-5.4.

 +--------------------+----------+--------+--------+--------+--------+--------+--------+--------+--------+
 | sconv2_valid (vec) | 100x50   | 105x50 | 110x55 | 115x55 | 120x60 | 125x60 | 130x65 | 135x65 | 140x70 |
 +====================+==========+========+========+========+========+========+========+========+========+